March 25, 2025

 • 'Is Residence Pass (RP) the same as Permanent Residence (PR)?'
 No, Residence Pass (RP) is a temporary pass which is valid for an initial period of 5 years, with the possibility of a five-year renewal.
 The applicant must have resided in Malaysia for a minimum of 3 years on a valid long term pass.
 RP holders can work without requiring an endorsement, but they still face certain restrictions similar to those of LTSVP holders.
 See info on RP here: https://www.imi.gov.my/index.php/en/main-services/pass/residence-pass/.

 • 'How do I apply for Permit Masuk (PR) and where can I get the application forms?'
 Go to the Permit Masuk counter at the state immigration office nearest your residence.
 The officer will verify your eligibility and a brief interview may be conducted in Bahasa Malaysia (BM).
-You might need to qualify through the 'Points System'.
+You will need to qualify through the 'Points System'.

 • 'Can male foreign spouses get PR?'
 Yes, both male and female spouses have successfully obtained PR.